frank-lsf/lsf-homepage/content/slides/flight-plans/index.md

 - Fly to Los Angeles area and visit this resort island 30 miles off-shore of California.
 - Destination: [Catalina Airport](https://www.visitcatalinaisland.com/about-the-island/points-of-interest/airport-in-the-sky/) ("Airport in the Sky").
 - Things to Do: It's basically Hawaii.
-- 3-hour flight each-way, probably better as a two-day trip.
+- 2.5-hour flight each-way, probably better as a two-day trip.
 Plenty of resort hotels on the island.
-- \* I have not done this trip before so I'm extra willing to go! <br> (Picture found in macOS Catalina)

 ---